Lytol/pwdify/README.md

 - [ ] Create a GH action for community usage
 - [ ] Non-interactive and "quiet" output when a tty doesn't exist (or --quiet/-q)
+- [ ] Output each file as it is completed on the status screen
+- [ ] Everything should be full-screen and appropriately for window size (WindowSizeMsg)
 - [ ] docs/ site for documentation and website
+- [ ] Status TUI screen should be cancellable with `ctrl-c`

 ### Notes